multi-swe-bench/multi-swe-bench/doc/contribution-demo.md

 ```
 Here, we directly return the previously defined `Catch2ImageBase`.

-Similar to the base image class, the `image_tag` and `workdir` methods define the image tag and the directory name for storing the image, usually set to the same value.
+Similar to the Base Image class, the `image_tag` and `workdir` methods define the image tag and the directory name for storing the image, usually set to the same value.

 The `file` method is crucial in configuring the Instance Image.
 It specifies the files included in the image, such as: